A gamechanging electric van with 200 mile range and plenty of payload

 Electricity costs much less per mile than diesel, so although the Vivaro-e is more expensive to buy than its conventional sibblings, it should also prove much cheaper to run.

-Best operating practice for one of these will be to plug it into nice and cheap off-peak electricity every night, and driving it within its range capability during your working day.
+Best operating practice for one of these will be to plug it into nice and cheap off-peak electricity every night, supplied by an energy that offers a special electric vehicle tariff.
+And then driving it within its range capability during your working day.
 Simples – as long as you have got somewhere you can charge it this way.

 Tax costs are also less for electric vehicles, reducing your annual expenses.